 To adopt a data-driven approach to customer experience, you need to build a library of insights and increase knowledge of how customers search and engage with your brand or products.

 This allows you to build better conversations with customers and understand the underlying intent and context of where they are in the path to purchase.
 The result is helping customers make confident and informed decisions based.

-2. From a team structure perspective, what roles within an organization are needed to drive a data-driven CX?
+2. From a team structure perspective, what organizational roles are needed to drive a data-driven CX?

 RR: Data is a component in every business function -product, marketing, sales, service, finance- because every function deals with specific data points that may pertain to a customer.
 From an optimal team structure perspective, each team needs its own subject matter expert who can extract and make sense of the data.
-While there’s no doubt data analysts and scientists help propel things, but you need a strong leader that sees the big picture and how the KPI’s of each function ladder up to top enterprise-level objectives.
+While there are no doubt data analysts and scientists help propel things, you need a strong leader that sees the big picture and how the KPIs of each function ladder up to top enterprise-level objectives.

 A stronger leader is equipped to form correlations from data points in other functions to develop strategies that help other parts of the organization.